git-remove/OTP-Decipher/README.md

 ### Generate Cipher Text

+The `cipher.py` accepts a file that contains the message needed to be ciphered.

 ### Decipher Cipher Text

 The `decipher.py` will accept a file that contains the cipher texts.
 The first line of the file is the number of cipher texts (in my example, 7).

 Simply run `decipher.py < cipher_text > decipher_result` in the command line and the decipher result will be stored in the file `decipher_result`.

 There is an argument `full` to `decipher.py`.
 If `full` is set to `0`, all the characters that cannot be determined (more than one possible characters or the character list not covering all character in the message) will be represent as `*`.
-If `full` is set to `1`, then the characters that cannot be determined exactly will be listed in curly braces.
+If `full` is set to `1`, then the characters that cannot be determined exactly will be listed in curly braces. `full` is set to `0` by default.
+To set it to `1`, use `--full=1` in the command.

 ### Modify the set of possible characters